Desouky64/League-of-Legends-Custom-games-tracker/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/lol-custom-tracker/issues?utm_source=gemini).
+Feel free to try it on :https://desouky64.github.io/League-of-Legends-Custom-games-tracker/

 ## License